rodgerskent/profitableHospital-project/README.md

 ## Key Insights
 The following key insights were brought to life in the assessment.
-* []()The large variation in contractor rates and published Net Income definitions can be misleading.
+* []()The large variation in payor/contract rates and published Net Income definitions can be misleading.
 It is important to confirm if Gross or Net Patient Revenue is being utlized when evaluating a hospitals net income percent performance.
 * []()Whether a hospital (or surgery center) is subject to state certificate of need requirements does impact performance.
 The impact on net income percent is not statistically significant.
 * []()The predictive models can be made more accurate and efficient through the use of recursive feature elimination.